asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/sbas.md

 - At the top left of the results panel, you will see the number of pairs listed.
 - **Zoom** will *Zoom to results* magnifying the map area of the Earth where the scenes are located.
 - **Queue** will *Add all to Downloads* allowing you to add all scenes to the download queue.
-- **On Demand** will allow you to *Add all to On Demand queue* to do custom processing on the scenes.
-To learn more click [here](https://hyp3-docs.asf.alaska.edu/using/vertex/).
+- **On Demand** will allow you to *Add all to On Demand queue* to perform custom processing on the scenes.
+	- You may choose from **RTC GAMMA**, **InSAR GAMMA**, or **autoRIFT**, depending on your needs.
+RTC GAMMA processing is performed on the individual scenes in your result set.
+InSAR GAMMA and autoRIFT processing are performed on the pairs in your result set.
+	- **Note:** Currently, only scenes with beam mode IW are eligible for On Demand processing.
-- **Pairs** will *Download Pair CSV* which will list the scenes in each pair and the download URL for each.
+- **Pairs** will *Download Pair CSV* which lists the scenes in each pair and the download URL for each.
+It also includes the baseline values.
+- In the left column, highlight the desired pair and click the **On Demand** icon to *Add pair to On Demand queue*.
+You may choose *InSAR GAMMA* or *autoRIFT* processing for each pair you wish to add.

 **Chart Controls**